 It is not just the facilities that have had to change with the times though, it’s the people and the whole mindset of the industry.
-The production process was once staffed primarily by people with very specific single skillets: camera people, sound technicians, sound mixers, off-line and on-line editors, graders, producers and directors all of whom knew the value of their skills and the very clear, very rigid boundaries of their roles in the process.Production professionals are now much more likely to have broader skill-sets Click To Tweet
+The production process was once staffed primarily by people with very specific single skillets: camera people, sound technicians, sound mixers, off-line and on-line editors, graders, producers and directors all of whom knew the value of their skills and the very clear, very rigid boundaries of their roles in the process.Production professionals are more likely to have broader skill-sets Click To Tweet

 No more.
 The democratisation of the industry has seen technology put 4K capable smartphones in everyone’s hand and awesomely powerful laptops within the reach of every graduate.
 Riding its own version of Moore’s law, media production has seen quality skyrocket as average production budgets plummet.
 In other words, high-quality production has become streamlined to the point where client’s expectations are so high, and their budgets so relatively low compared to previous industry standards, that only small, multi-skilled & adaptable companies can hope to turn around a profit or even keep afloat.
 Small teams of one or two multi skilled, tech savvy producer/directors, camera operator/sound recordists, animator/editors, armed with a basic kit, a DSLR, a laptop and an Internet connection have taken over video production for clients large and small, and I should know as I am one of them!Technology enables small teams to produce high-quality content that was previously prohibitively expensive Click To Tweet